-Day One of the New Republican Majority Iowa Legislature
+Agriculture Secretary Lone Trump Cabinet Post without a Nominee

 Studio One Featured Release

-Featured Studio One Release This Week From Dr. Dog
+Featured Release This Week From Kaiser Chiefs

-Dr. Dog have been playing and recording their folk-rock/baroque pop music since around the turn of the century, when they began as a local band in the Philadelphia area.
-Late in 2016 they dropped a surprise album titled Abandoned Mansion.
-In the band's own words: "Its a mood record...Nothing too jamming or atonal.
-No blips or bloops or anything else that might unsettle you...We did a song a day for two weeks.
-And, almost everything is tracked live...Thematically, this is Dr. Dog meat and...
+Kaiser Chiefs are a fine example of a band that is very popular in their native England, yet remain marginally known in the United States.
+They formed in Leeds under the name Parva in 2000.
+After one album, and the usual record label intrigues, Parva re-invented themselves as Kaiser Chiefs in 2003.
+The name is derived from the Kaizer Chiefs, a South African football team.
+The original lineup of the band has stayed nearly intact, with only the founding drummer being replaced a few years ago....

 The Latest from IPR Classical